πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Insertion Sort β€” Sorting Cards in Your Hand

-Treat the left part as already sorted.
-For each remaining element, insert it into its correct position.
-It's like arranging cards as you pick them up.
+Treat the left portion as already sorted.
+For each remaining element, insert it into the right spot.
+Think of arranging cards as you pick them up.

 void insertionSort(int a[], int n) {